Group Tabs Content

 Attend an event: Find a social, cultural or educational event on our calendar and sign up.
 You’ll meet interesting people with all different kinds of Duke backgrounds, but who share your desire to stay connected to Duke.

 Help out: Have an idea for an event?
 Have an inside track on a unique venue?
 Want to get involved with event planning or help on a local committee?
-Volunteer in your region!
+Submit a volunteer interest form here to volunteer with DukeDC.

 Interview prospective students (Alumni Admissions Advisory Committees)